DavidOsipov/AI-Meta-Feedback-Analyzer-for-Code-Improvements/README.md

 ## 🙏 Acknowledgments

-- The open source AI community for inspiration and feedback
+- The open-source AI community for inspiration and feedback.
-- All contributors who help improve this framework
+- All contributors who help improve this framework.